 (iv) Some nationalists, liberals, and radicals wanted the revolution to put an end to the king of governments established in Europe in 1815.
 Nationalists talked of revolutions that would create ‘nations’ where all citizens would have equal rights.
 After 1815, Giuseppe Mazzini, an Italian nationalist, conspired with others to achieve this in Italy.

 (c) The Coming of Socialism to Europe:

 (i) By the mid-nineteenth century in Europe, socialism was a well-known body of ideas that attracted widespread attention.

-(ii) Socialists were against private property and saw it as the root of all social evils of the time. rather then single individuals controlling property, they wanted more attention would be paid to collective social interests.
+(ii) Socialists were against private property and saw it as the root of all social evils of the time. rather than single individuals controlling property, they wanted more attention would be paid to collective social interests.
 Fig. Louis Blanc(iii) Socialists had different visions of the future: Robert Owen (1771-1858) a leading English manufacturer, sought to build a cooperative community called New Harmony in Indiana (USA).
-Other socialists, for instance, Louis Blanc(1813-1882) wanted the government to encourage cooperatives and replace capitalist enterprises. these cooperatives were to be associations of people who produced goods together and divided the profits according to the work done by members.
+Other socialists, for instance, Louis Blanc(1813-1882) wanted the government to encourage cooperatives and replace capitalist enterprises.
+These cooperatives were to be associations of people who produced goods together and divided the profits according to the work done by members.
 Karl Marx (1818-1883) and Friedrich Engels (1820-1895) added other ideas to this body of arguments.